|19-fold||return on investment on WICHE dues of $149,000|

 Western Regional Graduate Program.
-North Dakota’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 400 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 59 institutions in all WICHE states.
+North Dakota’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to some 435 high-quality, distinctive programs at 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2016-17 North Dakota sent 25 students to out-of-state institutions, while receiving 27.
+In 2017-18 North Dakota sent 25 students to out-of-state institutions, while receiving 24.

 North Dakota gains added value from WICHE’s programs in policy, workforce development, technology, mental health, and other areas.